dynamicexpresso/DynamicExpresso/README.md

 var target = new Interpreter();

-// 'this' is treated as a special identifier and could by accessed implicitly target.SetVariable("this", new Customer { Name = "John" });
+// 'this' is treated as a special identifier and can be accessed implicitly target.SetVariable("this", new Customer { Name = "John" });

 // explicit context reference via 'this' variable